September 03, 2011

 'Our Downton Abbey'

-This estate was once located between Sheridan Road & Lake Shore Drive on Barry Avenue
+This estate was once located between Sheridan Road & inner Lake Shore Drive along Barry Avenue

 postcard - Ebay